amp-labs/docs/v1.0/defining-integrations/subscribe-actions.md

 - **event**: we support listening to the following events:
   - `create`: when an item is created
   - `delete`: when an item is deleted
-  - `update`: when one of more fields that you're interested in has changed
+  - `update`: when one or more fields that you're interested in have changed

 ## Subscribe to creates